oewntk/oewn-core/README.md

 The starting point is a number of Python scripts written by JohnMcCrae that used to come with OEWN source.
 These have been reworked.

+## Available from Python Package Index (PyPi)

+The library is available from [PyPI](https://pypi.org/project/oewn-core/).

+Within your python environment, run:

+`pip install oewn-core
+`

 ## Dataflows

 ![Dataflow](images/dataflow.png  "Dataflow")